telerik/document-processing-docs/libraries/radpdfprocessing/model/image.md

 The Image class exposes also the **GetBitmapSource()** method, enabling you to obtain a [BitmapSource](https://docs.microsoft.com/en-us/dotnet/api/system.windows.media.imaging.bitmapsource) instance representing the image.

->  The GetBitmapSource() method is not available in PdfProcessing for Xamarin.
+>  The GetBitmapSource() method is not available in the .NET Standard version of the PdfProcessing binaries.

 #### __[C#] Example 3: Obtain BitmapSource__